jechol/daybit-api-docs/source/includes/_pydaybit.md

 # **Pydaybit**
 Pydaybit is an API wrapper for Daybit exchange written in Python.
-The code is available in a [github repository](https://github.com/daybit-exchange/pydaybit).
+The code is available in [Pydaybit Repository](https://github.com/daybit-exchange/pydaybit).

 ## **Disclaimer**